GwendalRaoul/mqttfx-wirepas-decoder/README.md

 # mqttfx-wirepas-decoder

-This project contains an addon for the [MQTT.fx][mqttfx] application that can decode wirepas protobuf message payloads.
+This project contains an addon for the [MQTT.fx][mqttfx] application that can decode Wirepas gateway (WP-RM-128) and WPE protobuf message payloads.

 The content of the messages are converted to Json format as depicted in this screenshot: